ansys/pyansys-dev-guide/doc/source/library_description/index.rst

 .. image:: ../images/diagram.png
   :alt: Overview Diagram

-The Ansys product or service exposes an interface that is locally accessible (in the case of .NET using `pythoncom`_, `SWIG`_, or `C extensions`_) or a service that is both locally and remotely accessible (`REST`_ or `gRPC`_).
+The Ansys product or service exposes an interface that is locally accessible (for example, .NET using `pythoncom`_, `SWIG`_, or `C extensions`_) or a service that is both locally and remotely accessible (`REST`_ or `gRPC`_).
 This interface is referred to as the API (Application Programming Interface).
 While this API can be directly accessed, this often results in unreadable and unmaintainable code that forces users to rewrite setup boilerplate and other methods from scratch.
+Therefore, the best practice is to create a Python layer that maps the raw API into a carefully designed, object oriented data model and API.

 .. toctree::
    :hidden: